Summer learning loss: Parental involvement

-The majority of the literature which examines the effects of the summer learning loss lends to the importance of involving families in the implementation of summer reading programs.
-Graham, McNamara and Van Lankveld (2011) conducted a summer literacy program to address specific literacy needs of young children which also required the involvement of caregivers in program delivery.
-Children as well as caregivers attended literacy skill building workshops where instructional sessions were tailored towards both children and parents, as well as include a collaborative component.
-Based on the analysis of pre-test and post-test data collected during the study, children demonstrated significant improvements in developing their literacy skills (Graham, 2011).
+Graham, McNamara and Van Lankveld (2011) conducted a summer literacy program to address specific literacy needs of young children, which also required the involvement of caregivers in program delivery.
+Children and caregivers attended literacy skill-building workshops where instructional sessions were tailored towards both of them and included a collaborative component.
+Based on the analysis of pre-test and post-test data collected during the study, children demonstrated significant improvements in developing their literacy skills.

 Timmons (2008) also identifies the importance of providing literacy education to parents and children, while also bringing them together to work collaboratively in group situations.
-The active involvement of caregivers in their child's educational career only enhances academic achievement, as research indicates the significant influence that family involvement has on successful student outcomes (Timmons, 2008).
-Effective summer reading programs provide families with meaningful strategies and resources that can be carried over and implemented in their home, which ensures continuity of summer reading programs throughout year, after the intervention has concluded (Timmons, 2008).
+The active involvement of caregivers in their child's educational career only enhances academic achievement, as research indicates the significant influence that family involvement has on successful student outcomes.
+Effective summer reading programs provide families with meaningful strategies and resources that can be carried over and implemented in their home, which ensures continuity of summer reading programs throughout year, after the intervention has concluded.

 Canada

 The Council of Ontario Directors of Education (CODE) published the results of their study entitled The Ontario Summer Literacy Learning Project 2010.
-Its purpose was to offer a Summer Literacy Learning Program during the summer of 2010, to over 1,100 primary students in 28 Ontario Boards, and determine its effect.
+Its purpose was to offer a summer literacy learning program to over 1,100 primary students in 28 Ontario Boards during the summer of 2010 and determine its effect.

 The components of these programs varied widely (e.g. the total days from 8 to 29 and the total hours in a day from 3 to 7).
 Generally speaking, the programs slowed learning loss.
 However, nine of the English boards fell into two groups, those that gained literacy skills or those that closed literacy gaps.
 Of those nine, there was also a lot of variation in terms of the number of days (10 to 20 days), the total hours in a day (3 to 7.5 hours), the instructional hours (2 to 4 hours), and the recreational hours (0 to 4 hours).
-Despite this variance, the report concluded that, between the two groups, the number of days, hours of the program and hours devoted to instruction or recreation were not statistically significant.
+Despite this variance, the report concluded that, between the two groups, the number of days, hours of the program, and hours devoted to instruction or recreation, were not statistically significant.

 Subsequently, in 2014 CODE published a Program Planning Guide to help Boards implement summer learning programs (SLP).
 After three years of delivering the SLP, they concluded that the programs a) make a difference for students experiencing literacy challenges, b) minimise summer learning losses, and c) in many cases, increase literacy achievements.